How to Deal With Depression: 11 Easy Ways Really Work

 If you have severe depression, I recommend you create a wellness toolkit.
 A wellness toolkit is a box of tools and objects that you can use to elevate your spirit when you’re feeling down.

-Create a list of things you love doing when you’re in a good mood.
+Create a list of things you love doing in a good mood.
 It could be listening to music, playing with your pet, reading a book, or watching your favorite show.
 Doing activities genuinely can help you cope during depression periods.

 Top tip: The tools that work for someone else may not work for you.
 To maximize your wellness toolkit, you need to tailor what makes you feel at your best care.